Tensor-train methods for sequential state and parameter learning in state-space models: Numerical results

-where $\bx(t) = \bX_{k-1}$ for $t = (k-1) \Delta t$ in the above time integration.
-We use the explicit Runge--Kutta $(4,5)$ formula with adaptive time stepping (\texttt{ode45} of MATLAB) to numerically solve the above time integration problem.
-We observe $\bx$ at the same sequence of discrete times, and the observations are perturbed by Gaussian noise $ \varepsilon^{(y)}_k \sim \mathcal N(\mathbf{0}, \mI_2)$.
+We still use the explicit fourth-order Runge-Kutta formula with constant time step sizes $ \Delta t = 0.1 $ to numerically solve the above time integration problem.
+We observe $\bx$ at the same sequence of discrete time points, and the observations are perturbed by Gaussian noises $ \varepsilon^{(y)}_k \sim \mathcal N(\mathbf{0}, 4 \,\mI_2)$.
 This defines the observation process